caiceA/slack-black-theme/README.md

 Restart Slack & ENJOY !!! 🙌🏻

+## Additional
+You can change color of side bar hover menus and very left side bar with multi-teams section from your preference > Side Bar

-## Other
+## Others
 Feel free to reinstall after Slack Updates 🦁